bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 are many well known patterns to do these things.

 It's important to remember that you don't need to do this if it isn't necessary.
-Yes, I keep saying this ...
+Yes, I know I keep saying this ...

-**Data safety**
+**Unsafe data structures**

 The biggest problem that I have with the above code is that it is possible that someone will accidently modify the state during the render phase.

-The `Yome.state` is mutable and that means that any function that has a reference to it during the render phase may accidentally change the state while it is, say, conjuring up some derivative state for some other function.
+The `Yome.state` is a mutable data type and that means that any function that has a reference to it during the render phase may accidentally change the state while it is, say, conjuring up some derivative state for some other function.
+This is easier to do than one may think.

-This could definitely cause some hard to solve problems and really wreaks havoc on the independance of the functions that we are creating.
-It is for this reason that I would very likely start using persistent data types like the ones found in [Immutable-js](https://facebook.github.io/immutable-js/).
-Immutable data prevents functions from inadvertently side effecting and accidentally ruining the data for the aplication.
+This could definitely cause some hard to solve problems and really wreaks havoc on the apparent independance of the functions that we are creating.
+It is for this reason that I would very likely start using immutable (persistent) data types like the ones found in [Immutable-js](https://facebook.github.io/immutable-js/).
+Immutable data is the most efficient way to prevent functions from inadvertently side effecting and accidentally ruining the data for the application.
 Immutable data guarantees that our pure functions are indeed independent.

-Refactoring the Yome widget to use Immutable data would be easy.
+Refactoring the Yome widget to use immutable data would be easy.
 But again, for this widget, it really isn't needed yet.
-The data transitions are few and its easy to keep track of the few code sections that do mutate data.
+The data transitions are few and it's easy to keep track of the few code sections that do mutate data.

-I actually think that adding something like Immutable.js can help address all the previous problems I have outlined.
+I actually think that adding something like Immutable.js can help address all the previous problems outlined above.

 If you want to give it a try please add Immutable.js to the widget above.
 Also, have a look at the Immutable.js